czagrzebski/URSimDocker/README.md

 </div>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 A docker image for URSim that uses x11vnc, xvfb, and noVNC.
 The image provides a web based VNC server for connecting to the polyscope interface via a browser.

-This is an alternative to the VMWare Image provided by Universal Robots.
+This is an alternative to the VMWare/VBox Image provided by Universal Robots.

 ![Alt text](demo/demo.gif?raw=true "Title")

 <!-- GETTING STARTED -->
 ## Getting Started